-increasing importance due to and cheaper, while the latter started forming aggregates strict environmental regulations one can achieve very fine and which is evident from scanning on the emission of volatile organic compounds from solventborne coatings.
+increasing importance due to strict environmental regulations on the emission of volatile organic compounds from solventborne coatings.
 With environmental criteria becoming stricter waterborne coating has been gaining importance in the modern coatina industry.
 The of waterborne coatings has made it possible to control pollution, to reduce risks of fire and to improve aspects of occupational health and safety. То maintain constant product quality and to develop new products, characterization structural and measurement of barrier properties of these new coatinas become crucial.
 Waterborne coatings usually contain different additives and an appropriate choice among various alternatives of these additives brings a challenge to both manufacturers and researchers.

 Epoxy resin is one of the most important materials in coating manufacture industry.
 The of its waterborne emulsion considerable received attention in industrial field.
 There are two ways to produce waterborne epoxy emulsion.
 One is dependent on the external emulsifier to make the resin dispersed in water.
 The other is by way of chemical modification to introduce polar groups which confer water dispersibility to the resin.
-The former technology is simpler well distributed emulsion (nm particles).
+The former technology is simpler and cheaper, while the latter one can achieve very fine and well distributed emulsion (nm particles).